Impurity-induced states on the surface of 3D topological insulators: Introduction

-The Dirac spectrum of chiral excitations are realized in a wide range of materials including d-wave superconductors\cite{2006-balatsky-yq}, graphene\cite{2009-neto-ys}, and semiconductors\cite{1986-fradkin-yq}.
+The Dirac spectrum of chiral excitations are realized in a wide range of materials including d-wave superconductors\cite{2006-balatsky-yq}, graphene\cite{2009-neto-ys}, semiconductors\cite{1986-fradkin-yq} and superfluid $^{3}$He-A\cite{2003-volovik-fk}.
 The Dirac spectrum brings in substantial similarities in electronic properties -- like response to defects as well as low energy and low temperature properties.
 It is thus natural to combine these materials into a category of `Dirac materials'.
 A recent exciting realization of the Dirac spectrum is on the surface of 3D Strong Topological Insulators (STI)\cite{2009-xia-vn,2009-roushan-vn,2009-zhang-vn}.
 These materials have an ungapped spectrum at the surface while being fully gapped in the bulk.
-In addition, STIs are unique because the topology of their bulk band structure constrains their surface states to possess an odd number of Dirac nodes\cite{2007-fu-rt}.
+In addition, STIs are unique because the topology of their bulk band structure constrains their surface states to possess an odd number of Dirac nodes\cite{2007-fu-rt, 2008-schnyder-fk}.
 Suppressed backscattering inside the odd Dirac cone guarantees that the Dirac dispersion remain essentially unperturbed for any perturbation to the Hamiltonian that preserves time reversal symmetry.
 This is a manifestation of the topological protection enjoyed by this kind of surface band crossing and makes these materials an attractive candidate for spintronics applications\cite{2004-murakami-ul} as well as a possible platform for topological quantum computation\cite{2008-fu-yq}.
-In this work we focus on the stability of the STI surface nodes as well as the modification of surface states around local impurities.
-We consider local potential as well as magnetic impurities and calculate the modifications to the Local Density of States (LDOS) and the spin density near the impurity site.
-These should be accessible by STM measurements.
+In this context an important issue is the stability of the STI surface nodes to the presence of impurities\cite{2008-schnyder-fk,1994-nersesyan-uq,1985-gorkov-kx}.
+We contribute to this discussion by looking at the modification of surface states around a \emph{single} local potential/magnetic impurity and calculate the change in the Local Density of States (LDOS) as well as the spin density near the impurity site.
+These quantities should be accessible by STM measurements.
 We find the following.\\ (i) There is substantial modification of the LDOS near the impurity site for both the nonmagnetic (time reversal preserving) and magnetic impurities (time reversal breaking), especially when impurity scattering is strong (unitary).
 Near the potential/magnetic impurity, a single/a pair of low energy resonances form near the Dirac point (Figs. \ref{fig-resonances}, \ref{fig-ldos}).
 These become very sharp and their energies $\W\tto0$ as the impurity strength \eqref{eq-impurity} $|U|\tto\infty$ :